 - Practiced writing, spelling, and numbers with the kids

 - Cooked a quick dinner

 When you write all you’ve done, you realize you’re doing a fantastic job, no matter what your to-do list says!
 Go easy on yourself and realize that you’re doing much better than you give yourself credit for.

-Motherhood has its seasons that make it extra challenging, but sometimes it’s that day-to-day stress that can test your sanity.
+Motherhood has its seasons that can make it extra challenging, but sometimes it’s that day-to-day stress that tests your sanity.

 Shake it off by doing something you’ve always enjoyed before being a mom.
-Vent to fellow moms who can understand and even offer to ease the burden off you.
+Vent to others who can understand and even offer to ease the burden off you.
 Start a daily journal to record your thoughts and feelings, and find entertainment to lighten your mood.